 1) Do I need IRS pre-filing registration?

-Transferability rules include a mandatory pre-filing registration process and registration numbers for eligible credit property (as applicable).
+Yes, in general.
+The transfer regulations include a required pre-filing registration framework and registration numbers for eligible credit property (as applicable).
 See Registration Filing.

 2) Is “cash-only” strict?

-The rules require consideration be paid in cash.
-Avoid assuming non-cash consideration will be treated the same way.
+The transfer framework requires cash consideration.
+Avoid assuming non-cash consideration will be treated the same way (high level).

 3) Is transferability the same as “direct pay”?